strackovski/strackovski-gallery/readme.md

-strackovski.com - Artist's Gallery Web Site
+strackovski.com - Gallery Web Site
 =========
 Gallery web site for art content and artist info with email subscription and basic REST API (used for iOS app).
 Includes HTML email template.
 Published at http://www.strackovski.com/